 |2||Drinking||Increase of 50%|

 |3||Your Family History||Increase of 50 – 250%|

 |6||Your Physical Build||Decrease of 25% to Increase of 200%|

 |7||Your Driving Record||Increase of 25% to 50%|

 |8||Your Gender||Decrease of 25% for Women|

-Similar to other provinces there is s regulation body in Surrey that regulates life insurance matters, The Insurance Council of Surrey.
+Similar to other provinces there is s regulation body in Richmond that regulates life insurance matters, The Insurance Council of British Columbia.
 Council’s mandate is to provide a level of protection to the public pertaining to the sale of insurance products and services under the framework provided by the Act.
-The key objectives of The Insurance Council of Surrey are:
+The key objectives of The Insurance Council of British Columbia are:

 - Ensure education requirements for licensing meet the minimum standards necessary to protect the public

 - Provide licensing ensuring that all licensees are competent, trustworthy, financially reliable and intend to carry on the business of insurance in good faith and in accordance with the usual practice